oneaiguru/docflow/README.md

 persisted and retrieved entirely in memory using ``Docflow.persist_file`` and ``Docflow.get_file``.
 Versioned documents may also be recovered after deletion with ``Docflow.recover``.

+The latest update introduces a ``BitSet``-based rights model. ``RolesRegistry`` assigns bit indexes to roles while each document type stores action permissions as bit masks for efficient checks.
+If a ``Docflow`` instance uses a different roles registry than the one used during type loading, rights fall back to the original dictionary-based checks to remain compatible.